Pant/nextcloudpi-readthedocs/How-to-configure-NextCloudPi.md

 ## Choose an User Interface
-You can configure the NextCloudPi instance from the TUI or from the WebUI.
+You can configure the NextCloudPi instance from the terminal user interface (TUI) or from the web user interface (WebUI).
-Note: *The backend is the same.*
+Note: *The backend is the same.* All options can be accessible in either UI.

 ### TUI